From the Big Apple to the Big Easy

-From the Big Apple to the Big Easy were New York City's benefit concerts for the Gulf Coast.
-They were a collaborative effort between Madison Square Garden and Radio City Music Hall, these venues being approximately 1 mile apart.
-The purpose was to raise funds for the Hurricane Katrina relief efforts.
+From the Big Apple to the Big Easy was two benefit concerts for the people of the Gulf Coast as they recovered from Hurricane Katrina (August 23, 2005 – August 31, 2005).
+The concerts took place simultaneously at Madison Square Garden and Radio City Music Hall, these venues being approximately 1 mile apart.
 The Big Easy is a nickname for New Orleans and the Big Apple is a nickname for New York City.

-The simultaneous concerts took place on September 20, 2005.
-Proceeds have reached approximately $9 million, which was directed to the Bush Clinton Katrina Fund, Habitat for Humanity, MusiCares, and the Children's Health Fund.
+The concerts took place on September 20, 2005.
+On August 22, 2006, Rhino Entertainment and Madison Square Garden Entertainment released the two-CD recording of the concerts.

+Proceeds reached approximately $9 million, which was directed to the Bush Clinton Katrina Fund, Habitat for Humanity, MusiCares, and the Children's Health Fund.

-Performers included Jimmy Buffett, Ed Bradley, Irma Thomas, Bette Midler, Elton John, Elvis Costello, John Fogerty, Simon and Garfunkel and Ry Cooder.
+Tracks

+The recording includes introductions of artists by Ed Bradley, Jessica Lange, Scarlett Johansson, John Fogerty and Paul Newman.